kgiannakakis/bevy_superjumper/README.md

 Super Jumper is a very simple Doodle Jump clone.
 The source code of the original (java, libgdx) and this project (rust, bevy) could be used to compare the classic OOP-main game loop with newer Rust-ECS game engine paradigm.

-You can play the game (without audio) as [https://kgiannakakis.github.io/bevy_superjumper/](https://kgiannakakis.github.io/bevy_superjumper/).
+You can play the game in [https://kgiannakakis.github.io/bevy_superjumper/](https://kgiannakakis.github.io/bevy_superjumper/).